risawitama/verbose-potato/README.md

-## What do you call corn that joins the army?
-Kernel.
+## Where’s the bin?
+Dad: I haven’t been anywhere!